Getting Started with Sofia

 - Or a pressure foot with a 1/2" distance between the needle and to foot edge.
 Check out this post for a tutorial on how to turn your regular pressure foot into a guide foot.

-Let's go over the cut least for each version of the pattern.
+Let's go over the cut list for each version of the pattern.
 You can then go ahead and cut out all of the pieces in preparation for the sewalong.

 Note: Several people have asked if it's possible to use the Shoulder strap with the other sleeve options.
 The answer is YES!